Back to blog

 The $400 Question Nobody Asks Until It's Too Late

-You're reviewing a settlement statement and there it is: "HOA Estoppel Fee — $350."
+You're reviewing a settlement statement and there it is: "HOA Estoppel Fee, $350."
 The seller's agent says that's a buyer cost.
 The buyer's agent says the seller should pay it.
-The title company is in the middle, and the contract is silent on the specifics.
+The title company is stuck in the middle, and the contract doesn't say a word about it.

-This scenario plays out thousands of times a day across the country.
-HOA document fees — estoppels, resale certificates, transfer fees, capital contributions — are a regular source of confusion and last-minute negotiations.
+This happens thousands of times a day.
+Estoppels, resale certificates, transfer fees, capital contributions.
+They're a regular source of confusion and last-minute fights.
 Who pays depends on state custom, contract language, and sometimes just who blinks first.

 The General Rule (That Has Exceptions Everywhere)